SHORTLIST

 Day 5: Hoi An

-Join your leader on a walking tour this morning to discover the Hoi An’s stunning architecture and unique mix of influences.
-With its charming low tiled houses and tranquil feel, this is a delightful town to walk around.
-Start with a visit to an opulently decorated historic house that was once home to a prominent trader.
-Cross the Japanese Covered Bridge, stop by the Chinese assembly hall and pay a visit to a local museum to learn more about the history you uncovered on your walk.
-Afterwards, sit down to a delicious lunch with the group.
-This afternoon you are free to make the most of Hoi An and its surrounding areas.
-Your leader will be able to help with suggestions for extra activities in Hoi An and the nearby countryside.
+Join your leader on a walking tour this morning to discover Hoi An’s heritage-listed ancient architecture and unique mix of influences.
+With its charming low-tiled houses and tranquil feel, this is a delightful town to wander around.
+Start by visiting an opulently decorated historic house that was once home to a prominent trader.
+Then, cross the Japanese Covered Bridge, stop by the Chinese Assembly Hall and pay a visit to a local museum to learn more about the history you’ve uncovered on the walk.
+After, sit down to a lunch with the group.
+This afternoon, you’re free to make the most of Hoi An and its surrounding areas.
+Your leader can provide suggestions if you need inspiration!

 Day 6: Hoi An

-A significant port of the Champa Kingdom for centuries, many Cham descendants are still living in Hoi An today.
-This morning your leader will guide you around My Son Cham, a collection of temples constructed by the Kings of Champa and dating back to the 4th century.
-Learn about the ancient architecture of this UNESCO site, and see the craters created by American bombs during the war.
-After exploring the temples, experience an Apsara dance performance, featuring sparkling traditional costumes, panpipes, and drums.
-The afternoon is free for more exploration, or to relax by the pool at your hotel.
+Once a significant port of the Champa Kingdom, Hoi An remains home to many Cham descendants today.
+This morning, your leader will guide you through the My Son Sanctuary – a collection of temples constructed by the Kings of Champa that date back to the 4th century.
+Learn about the ancient architecture of this UNESCO World Heritage site and see the craters created by American bombs during the war.
+After exploring the temples and serene surroundings, experience an Apsara dance performance featuring sparkling traditional costumes, panpipes and drums.
+When you return to Hoi An, the afternoon is free for you to explore further – maybe visit one of the many tailor shops and get a custom outfit or relax by the pool at your hotel.

 Day 7: Hue

-Depart Hoi An today bound for Hue, the former imperial capital and hub of Vietnam's historic past.
-En route, pass through the Hai Van Pass – a scenic mountainous stretch of highway with views across Lang Co beach.
-Arrive in Hue and discover its eclectic mix of frenetic streets and peaceful beauty.
-In the afternoon you will visit the Imperial Citadel, including the Forbidden Purple City.
-The latter was almost completely destroyed during the Tet Offensive in the Vietnam War, but its humble, foliage-covered ruins remain a testament to its proud history.
-Here your leader will provide some insight into the horrific damage endured during the war.
+Head for Hue this morning – the former imperial capital and hub of Vietnam's historic past.
+On the way, pass through the Hai Van Pass – a scenic, mountainous stretch of highway with views across Lang Co Beach.
+Arrive in Hue and discover its eclectic mix of busy streets and peaceful beauty.
+In the afternoon, visit the Imperial Citadel, including the Forbidden Purple City.
+The latter was almost completely destroyed during the Tet Offensive in the Vietnam War, but its humble, foliage-covered ruins stand as a testament to its proud history.
+Here, your leader will share insights into the devastating damage endured during the war.

 Day 8: Hue

-Loosen your belt and ready your appetite as today you will be diving into Hue’s fabulous culinary scene.
-First up, head to a street food eatery for a seriously tasty breakfast – Bun Bo Hue.
-This spicy noodle soup is usually made with beef and pig knuckles and is an absolute must-try while in Hue.
-Then, meet with a local chef and explore a bustling local market where you will taste and smell all the wonderful herbs and ingredients that bring local dishes to life, while learning more about the culture of Vietnamese cuisine along the way.
-Stop for lunch and enjoy some of Hue’s most celebrated dishes.
-Continue to the local chef’s delightful home where you will learn how to cook up some simple and delicious dishes using the fresh ingredients you picked up at the market.
-Take your new knowledge and local recipes back home with you so you can recreate meals that will take you straight back to Vietnam.
-Later in the afternoon, take a visit to the Thien Mu Pagoda, the unofficial symbol of Hue.
-The Pagoda is an active Buddhist monastery that dates back to 1601.
-You will also visit the elaborate royal tomb of Emperor Tu Duc, with its beautiful lake, frangipani and pine trees, and the Imperial Citadel.
+Ready your appetite as today you’ll be diving into Hue’s culinary scene.
+First up, head to a street food eatery for bun bo Hue (this spicy noodle soup is usually made with beef and pig knuckles and is an absolute must-try).
+Next, meet a local chef and explore the market where you can taste and smell all the herbs and ingredients that bring local dishes to life while learning about the culture of Vietnamese cuisine.
+Stop for lunch, then continue to the chef’s home and discover how to cook up dishes using the fresh ingredients from the market.
+Later, visit the Thien Mu Pagoda – an active Buddhist monastery and unofficial symbol of Hue that dates back to 1601.
+You’ll also visit the elaborate royal tomb of Emperor Tu Duc, with its beautiful lake, frangipani and pine trees and the Imperial Citadel.

 Day 9: Hanoi

 Fly from Hue to Hanoi today.
-Your departure will mostly likely be in the morning but can vary a little depending on flight schedules.
-Settle in on arrival, then your leader will guide you through the ancient 36 Streets to discover a varied selection of shop-lined alleys that sell everything from souvenirs to exquisite silk clothing, jewellery and embroidered tablecloths.
-In the afternoon, you will be treated to a traditional Hat Xam performance – this is truly an experience like no other.
-Hat Xam is an artform of Northern Vietnam dating back to the Tran Dynasty.
-Originally, this was performed by blind performers, and was enjoyed by local working-class audiences, right up until the late 1950s, when a wave of communism deemed all art forms to be corrupting influences.
-Today, this style of performance occurs rarely, but you and your group will be taken to a private club house for an exclusive performance; one of the few places where such artists still perform acoustically.
-The performance includes some story telling aspects and possibly interaction with guests, so be ready to get involved!
+Settle in when you arrive and then get your bearings with a leader-led walk, where you’ll wander the ancient 36 Streets to discover shop-lined alleys that sell everything from souvenirs to silk clothing.
+In the afternoon, join your group again for a traditional Hat Xam performance.
+Hat Xam is a Northern Vietnamese art form that originated in the Tran Dynasty.
+Originally performed by blind performers, it was enjoyed by local working-class audiences until the late 1950s, when a wave of communism deemed all art forms to be corrupting influences.
+This style of performance is rare today, but you and your group will be taken to a private clubhouse for an exclusive performance, which is one of the few places where such artists still perform acoustically.

 Day 10: Mai Chau

-Depart Hanoi this morning and take a private coach transfer to Mai Chau.
-The peaceful town is situated in a stunningly beautiful valley.
-Surrounded by green mountains, it’s famed for its breathtaking scenery and friendly hilltribe peoples.
-Admire the valley views, fuel up over lunch and visit Vun Art – a social enterprise that employs people with disabilities to make art pieces with recycled silk scraps.
-Then, spend some time learning the story of the vibrant Muong ethnic group who are native to this region of Northern Vietnam at the Muong Museum.
-In the afternoon, check into your accommodation and enjoy free time to unwind and relax.
+Leave Hanoi this morning in a private coach transfer to Mai Chau.
+This peaceful town is situated in a valley and surrounded by green mountains, making it famous for its breathtaking scenery and friendly hill tribe communities.
+Admire the views, fuel up over lunch and visit Vun Art – a social enterprise that employs people with disabilities to make art pieces with recycled silk scraps.
+Then, spend some time learning the story of the vibrant Muong ethnic group, native to this region, at the Muong Museum.
+Check into your accommodation in the afternoon and enjoy some free time to unwind and relax.

 Day 11: Mai Chau

-Today your Leader will take you on a walk through a series of Mai Chau villages.
-Along the way you’ll pass terraced rice fields and traditional stilted houses, before getting an up-close view of traditional cotton textile making and hearing from a local artisan for insights into Thai garment craftsmanship.
-Next, you will learn how to make Ruou Can, a traditional fermented rice wine, as well as the cultural significance behind each step of the process.
-After lunch hosted by a local family, the rest of the day is free for you to spend as you wish.
-Relax at your hotel or speak with you Leader about optional activities in the area.
+Today, your leader will take you on a walk through a series of Mai Chau villages.
+Along the way, you’ll pass terraced rice fields and traditional stilted houses, before getting an up-close view of traditional cotton textile making and hearing a local artisan’s insights into Thai garment craftsmanship.
+Next, you'll learn how to make Ruou Can, a traditional fermented rice wine, as well as the cultural significance behind each step of the process.
+After a lunch hosted by a local family, the rest of the day is free for you to spend as you wish.
+Relax at your hotel or speak with your leader about optional activities in the area.

 Day 12: Hanoi

-This morning you will return to Hanoi where you will enjoy a guided half-day tour of Hanoi with your leader, gaining insights to the city’s history during visits to the Temple of Literature, One Pillar Pagoda and the former residence of Vietnam’s most famous revolutionary, Ho Chi Minh.
-Enjoy a delicious lunch at KOTO restaurant – an Intrepid Foundation supported program that teaches disadvantaged youth hospitality skills.
-Enjoy a free evening for further explorations.
-Walking is a great way to explore the city and its many lakes and parks.
-You'll see that this enchanting northern capital can be quieter than its southern counterpart, and the West Lake, north of the main city, is an ideal place to interact with the locals and relax by its banks.
+Head back to Hanoi this morning for a guided half-day tour of the city with your leader, gaining insights into the city’s history during visits to the Temple of Literature, One Pillar Pagoda and the former residence of Ho Chi Minh, Vietnam’s most famous revolutionary.
+Enjoy lunch at KOTO restaurant – an Intrepid Foundation supported program that teaches disadvantaged youth hospitality skills.
+The evening is yours to spend as you wish.
+Walking is a great way to explore the city, especially if you're interested in its many lakes and parks.
+You'll see that this northern capital can be quieter than its southern counterpart, and the West Lake, north of the main city, is an ideal place to interact with the locals and relax by its banks.

 Day 13: Halong Bay

-Today you will drive to Halong Bay – this World Heritage listed wonder is undoubtedly one of the world’s most spectacular sights.
-There’s no better way to appreciate the bay’s beauty than on board a junk-style boat – your Feature Stay accommodation for the evening.
-Carefully designed with traditional touches and modern amenities, you can sit back in complete comfort as you weave through stunning limestone islands, karsts and caves.
-Stop by Surprise Cave to discover its interesting rock formations with you leader, then retire to the boat for a marvellous seafood lunch.
-During the warmer months your leader will discuss the option for swimming from Ti Top Island.
-There is also the option for kayaking to get up close to the towering limestone karsts.
-This evening’s dinner is sure to be a standout – dine on the deck of the boat by candlelight and watch the sun go down over the magnificent landscape.
+Today, you’ll drive to Ha Long Bay – a UNESCO World Heritage site where karsts and islets create a spectacular sight.
+There’s no better way to appreciate the bay’s beauty than by boat – your Feature Stay accommodation for the evening.
+Carefully designed with traditional touches and modern amenities, you can sit back in comfort as you weave through the limestone islets, karsts and caves.
+The sights you will visit vary, but you may stop at a vibrant fishing village to learn about local life or a cave to appreciate its interesting rock formations with your leader, then you’ll retire to the boat for a seafood lunch.
+In the afternoon, you’ll have opportunities to swim, kayak or simply relax on the beach.
+This evening, dine on the boat’s deck and watch the sun go down.

 Day 14: Hanoi